A Tensor Network based Decision Diagram for Representation of Quantum Circuits: Two partition schemes

 \begin{example} Consider the circuit given in Fig.~\ref{exp-for-par1} again.
 Suppose we allow one \cx\ cut every time, and limit the number of qubits in part $C$ to two.
 Then the circuit can be partitioned into five parts as illustrated in Fig.~\ref{exp-for-par2}.
+We note that, in this scheme, a third block $C_1$ is introduced only when we have separated $k_1$ (here it is 1) \cx\ gates.
+A better partition can be obtained by incorporating the first \cx\ gate between $q_1$ and $q_2$, as well as the following two $T$ gates, into $C_1$.
 We then compute and contract the TDDs in the order of $A$, $B$, $C$ for every block split by the vertical lines.
 The TDD of the whole circuit is then obtained by contracting the TDDs of these blocks in sequence. \end{example}

-\rmagenta{Now we make a simple comparison of the above contraction methods.
+Now we make a simple comparison of the above contraction methods.
 Suppose we compute the TDD (or QMDD) representation of the circuit in Fig.~\ref{exp-for-par1} in the original circuit order.
 We need in essence to calculate eight $(8, 2, 1)$-contractions, five $(8, 4, 2)$-contractions, one $(6,2,0)$-contraction, and two contractions between tensors with rank $\leq 4$, where an $(m,n,r)$-contraction is a contraction between a rank $m$ tensor and a rank $n$ tensor over $r$ common indices.
-In comparison, Partition Scheme I requires one $(8,8,4)$-contraction, two $(5,5,1)$-contractions, five $(5,2,1)$-contractions, and nine contractions between tensors with rank $\leq 4$; while Partition Scheme II requires one $(8,8,4)$-contraction, one $(8,4,2)$-contraction, one $(5,5,1)$-contraction, and 14 contractions between tensors with rank $\leq 4$.}
+In comparison, Partition Scheme I requires one $(8,8,4)$-contraction, two $(5,5,1)$-contractions, five $(5,2,1)$-contractions, and nine contractions between tensors with rank $\leq 4$; while Partition Scheme II requires one $(8,8,4)$-contraction, one $(8,4,2)$-contraction, one $(5,5,1)$-contraction, and 14 contractions between tensors with rank $\leq 4$.
+As the time and space consumption both grow exponentially with the ranks of the tensors \cite{gray2020hyper}, this illustrates the efficiency of the two partition schemes.